Azure/bicep-reps/active/0004-extensibility-support-for-deployment-stacks.md

 ### Resource deployment parameters

-The reason why extension configuration is moved to the deployment input is mostly due to needing to be able to reference ARM resources in a parent deployment as the source of truth for the configuration.
-When deployment parameters as they are today are used for extension configurations, there are more layers make assertions at for the expression constraints.
-In addition, it's not currently possible to define a deployment parameter as a reference to an ARM resource in a way that can be analyzed at template evaluation time.
+The reason why extension configuration is moved from a template to the deployment input is mostly due to needing to be able to reference ARM resources in a parent deployment as the source of truth for the configuration.
+It's not currently possible to define a deployment parameter as a reference to an ARM resource in a way that can be analyzed at template evaluation time.
 There are draft designs for this type of feature, but it is not available at the start time of this document.
 Deployment parameters are currently limited to primitives and basic types that do not provide enough engine-level metadata to make assertions about the source of a parameter value (for example, how could it be known that a secure string parameter is always sourced from the AKS cluster admin credentials in the Kubernetes example?).

 Resource deployment parameters, if designed in a way that enforces a certain resource type, would solve this issue, and there wouldn't be need to move the extension configuration definition site.
 Having this available would also solve the